bobwares/SQL-Generation-Agent/ai/tasks/TASK - Create Containerized SQL Dialect Environment.md

 ## Constraints & Notes

 - Do **not** generate the Dockerfiles, docker-compose content, or `.env` files within this task description; only define the requirements so future automation can produce them.
-- When a dialect lacks an official Docker image (e.g., Snowflake, BigQuery), document the recommended local development strategy (emulator, mock, or omission) and structure the compose service accordingly (even if disabled by default).
+- When a dialect lacks an official Docker image (e.g., Snowflake, BigQuery), document the recommended local development strategy (emulator, mock, or omission) and structure the composed service accordingly (even if disabled by default).
 - Ensure all new files include metadata headers per governance.
-- Maintain idempotency: re-running this task should regenerate files without manual cleanup.
+- Maintain idempotency: re-running this task should regenerate files without a manual cleanup.